ilastik/ilastik.github.io/documentation/multicut/multicut.md

 The above image shows the result of the multicut.
 Edges of the final segmentation are shown in blue.
-If you find that the segmentation can be improved, you can try to train a better Random Forest classifier by adding additional annotations, or changing the threshold and rerunning the multicut
+If you find that the segmentation needs improvement, you can try to train a better Random Forest classifier by adding additional annotations, or changing the threshold and rerunning the multicut.

 Once you are happy with the segmentation, export it and/or use the classifier you trained in the Batch Processing applet or in headless mode.